London forex traders plead not guilty to U.S. rigging charges

 NEW YORK (Reuters) - Three former London-based traders pleaded not guilty on Monday to U.S. charges they conspired to rig prices in the roughly $5 trillion foreign exchange market.

-Chris Ashton, Rohan Ramchandani and Richard Usher, who worked at Barclays Plc (BARC.L), Citigroup Inc (C.N) and JPMorgan Chase & Co (JPM.N), respectively, entered their pleas through their lawyers before U.S. District Judge Richard Berman in Manhattan.
+Chris Ashton, Rohan Ramchandani and Richard Usher, who worked at Barclays Plc, Citigroup Inc and JPMorgan Chase & Co, respectively, entered their pleas through their lawyers before U.S. District Judge Richard Berman in Manhattan.

 The defendants were charged in January, and agreed last month to appear in Manhattan rather than fight extradition.